JCalderan/xebicon2019-spinnaker-handson/part2/exercise3/README.md

 An [Ingress Controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) runs on every node, and will read [Ingress](https://kubernetes.io/fr/docs/concepts/services-networking/ingress/) rules in order to know to which Service the request should be routed.
 In turn, Services will route traffic to Pods matching their selectors.
-There is no Ingress rule for the database because we wont access it from outside of the cluster, however a Service must exists in order for other application within the cluster to access the database.
+There is no Ingress rule for the database because we won't access it from outside of the cluster, however a Service must exists in order for other application within the cluster to access the database.

 ## Setting up the backend application
 This application is a simple Node.js application which **listen on port 80**, and exposes **two endpoints**: